-This Review of Operations covers the 12 month period to 31 December 2019.
+This Review of Operations covers the 12 month period to 31 December 2020.

-Australian Bauxite Limited (ABx or the Company) is a bauxite production and high technology research company listed on the Australian Securities Exchange (ASX) for 10 years with ticker code ABX.
+Australian Bauxite Limited (ABx or the Company) is a bauxite production and high technology research company listed on the Australian Securities Exchange (ASX) for 11 years with ticker code ABX.

-ABx currently holds 10 bauxite tenements in Queensland, Tasmania and NSW covering 700 km2 and operates its Bald Hill bauxite mine project at Campbell Town in northern Tasmania - see Figures 1 & 2.
-ABx's bauxite is gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature- the type in short supply globally.
+ABx currently holds 10 bauxite tenements in Queensland, Tasmania and NSW covering 321km2.
+In December, ABx completed rehabilitation of its Bald Hill bauxite mine project at Campbell Town in northern Tasmania (see Figure 1) and is applying for a mining lease at Fingal Rail near Conara that will be a long-term mine.
+ABx's bauxite is gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature.
 It is a bauxite free of quartz, alkalis and base metals, making it ideal for cement-making.
-Some zones of grey-white bauxite may be suitable for manufacture of refractories, abrasives and chemicals.
+Zones of grey-white bauxite may be suitable for manufacture of refractories, abrasives and chemicals.
+ABx's JORC compliant Mineral Resources total 137.1 million tonnes (inferred 64.4 Mt, indicated 72.7 Mt - see resource statement in ASX release 27 January 2021.
+All tenements are 100% owned, unencumbered and free of third party royalties.